Lindelanimcebo/wnt-fpl/README.md

 # WNT FPL Stats

-Generating cool stats and dashboard for our FPL league, WNT.
+Generating cool stats and dashboards for our FPL league, WNT.

 ## Installation